friends-ce-3-group/capstone-documentation/README.md

 - When a user accesses the website, the user is served with static website files stored in an AWS S3 bucket.
 S3 static website hosting is used as a web server.
 The website will make a JSON API call to get a list of card designs that contain the image source links.
 These image source links are stored in the AWS RDS database.
 The website will use these image source links to query the S3 bucket to get the images.

-- The JSON API calls are fronted by an AWS Application Load Balancer (ALB) which contains a target group consisting of AWS ECS tasks.
+- The JSON API calls are fronted by an AWS Application Load Balancer (ALB) that forwards the traffic to a target group consisting of AWS ECS tasks.
 These ECS tasks hold the logic for the website's Card CRUD services (i.e. Create, Read, Update, and Delete cards).
-These ECS tasks sit within an ECS cluster that has AutoScaling enabled.
-The AutoScaling policy is set to scale the task count based on the CPU and Memory utilization of the cluster.
+These ECS tasks sit within an ECS cluster that has Auto-Scaling enabled.
+The Auto-Scaling policy is set to scale the task count based on the CPU and Memory utilization of the cluster.
 The Card CRUD services interact with an AWS RDS MySql Database via an RDS Proxy to get data.

-- On the website, the user could upload an image as the card design.
-When this function is called, a PUT request is issued into AWS API Gateway which proxies the S3 images bucket.
+- On the website, the user may upload an image as the card design.
+When this function is called, a PUT request is issued to AWS API Gateway which proxies the S3 images bucket.
 AWS EventBridge is enabled on this S3 bucket to issue event notifications (i.e.S3 Object Created event).
 An ECS ephemeral task detects this event and resizes this image into a thumbnail.
-Thumbnails are used in the card catalog images, while actual images are used for the card sent to the recipient.
+The thumbnails of the cards are displayed on the website, while the full sized images are sent to the recipient.

-- Once a card is created, the ECS task will create a cron job using AWS EventBridge Scheduler.
-On the scheduled date and time, this schedular will call an AWS Lambda function, passing it the recipient name, email, and image path.
+- Once a card is created, the ECS task will create a cron job using the AWS EventBridge Scheduler.
+On the scheduled date and time, this scheduler will call an AWS Lambda function, passing it the recipient name, email, and image path.
 This information will be used by the AWS Lambda function to query into the S3 images bucket to fetch the image and create an email.
 The email will be passed into AWS SNS and SES to be sent to the recipient.

 - Cloudwatch metrics and logging are enabled on all the AWS resources where available.
 The metrics are exposed into dashboards for trend and real-time monitoring.
-The dashboarding tools used are AWS Cloudwatch Dashboard and AWS-managed Grafana.
-Dashboard views are split into sections to cater to the interests of different groups (e.g. Management, Developers, Security).
+The dashboarding tools used are AWS Cloudwatch Dashboards and AWS Managed Grafana.
+Dashboard views are split into sections, namely Management, Developers, and Security sections, to cater to the interests of different stackholders.

 - For real-time alerts, Cloudwatch Alarms are also enabled on the entire infrastructure.
 Alerts are channelled into AWS SNS topics which send emails and Slack group alerts.

 ## Repository and Technology Stack
 To implement our architecture, we have logically grouped various infrastructure components into their code repository.
 This is to allow the decoupling of the infrastructure components to enable unimpeded development of each section of the infrastructure.
-Each group of infrastructure components could be deployed or teardown without impacting other parts of the infrastructure.
-(For example, The database resource contains data that should persist even though other application resources can be tear-down.
-Infrastructure that supports image upload is unrelated to the infrastructure related to card delivery, and both can be deployed/teardown separately.)
+Each group of infrastructure components can be deployed or torn down without impacting other parts of the infrastructure.
+For example, The database resource contains data that should persist even though other application resources can be torn down.
+Anothe example is that the infrastructure components that support image upload is unrelated to the components responsible for card delivery, and both can be deployed and torn down separately.

-In total, there are 12 code repositories used to manage the application infrastructure and code.
+The entire IaC and application code reside in 12 GitHub repositories.

-**Github** is the version control system used for our code repository and **Terraform** is the Infrastructure as Code (IaC) tool used to deploy our AWS infrastructure components via **Github Actions**.
+We use Terraform as the primary Infrastructure as Code (IaC) tool, Github for code storage and version control, and GitHub Actions for continuous integration and deployment.
 The majority of the application's resources are set up via Terraform to create a controlled version of our infrastructure and to aid in re-deployment in another region in the event of disaster recovery.

 | Repository | AWS Stack | Others |